theHostileNegotiator/KWBandage/PatchNotes.md

 	* Redesign Campaign AI
 2. Multiplayer AI was not adjusted for KW 1.01 and 1.02 new economy
 	* Redesign Multiplayer AI

+### Campaign

+#### Persuade Him
+1. AI would not attack the player and would instead camp the base
+	* Adjusted scripting to gurantee attacks from AI
+2. One of the Reckoner defending the bases is assigned Team Neutral instead of Black Hand Team.
+	* Changed team of Reckoner

+#### MARV Rising
+1. Redeemer was supposed to have both Damage and ROF buff for the mission.
+Instead ROF was nerfed
+	* Changed Attribute Modifier so Redeemer is fully Buffed

+#### Tacitus Interruptus
+1. According to the scripts, Reaper 17 was supposed to send constant waves of it's army, depending if all a specific unit is destroyed (If all Ravagers are killed, send in another wave of Ravagers)
+	* Reaper 17 will now spawn waves of units when army is destroyed

 ### GDI: